Science-Alive/Science-Alive.github.io/_posts/intro-to-web-dev/2025-10-23-html-fundamentals.md

 order: 4
 ---

-Welcome to the **Structure** part of web development!
+Welcome to the **structure** part of web development!
 Think of HTML as the **skeleton** of your website, it holds the content and semantic structure of what you're trying to convey to your reader.

 ---

 ### 1. The Core Concept: HTML is the Bones

-HTML (HyperText Markup Language) is the language we use to tell a web browser (like Chrome or Safari) what everything *is*.
+HTML (HyperText Markup Language) is the language we use to tell a web browser (like Chrome, Firefox, or Safari) what everything is.

+And HTML does so by using tags.

 *   **Is it a main title?** ➡️ Use an `<h1>` tag.
 *   **Is it a normal paragraph?** ➡️ Use a `<p>` tag.